pengan1987/intro-to-demoscene/09-newschool-chiptune.md

 > It was around this time I started to make some kind of music program for the Game Boy Color, which turned out to be surprisingly fun.
 I named it Little Sound Dj, sold cartridges over the internet and to a local record store.
 I found more like-minded people in Stockholm and on the Internet.
 From there on, thanks to [micromusic.net](http://micromusic.net) and other early Internet communities, things kind of exploded.
 Suddenly, lots of people who were thinking that this music deserved to be treated as "real music" realized they were not alone, learned how to network and organize shows.
 It got recognized as a movement of sorts.
 And from there, it just continued.

-In 2009, Johan Kotlinski wrote an article "Amiga Music Programs 1986- 1995" also reflects the author's knowledge of the Commodore 64 and Amiga music programs used by demoscene.
+In 2009, Johan Kotlinski wrote an article "[Amiga Music Programs 1986- 1995](http://goto80.com/chipflip/dox/kotlinski_(2009)_amiga_music_programs_89-95.pdf)" also reflects the author's knowledge of the Commodore 64 and Amiga music programs used by demoscene.

 However, similar to Nanoloop, LSDJ borrows some ideas and techniques from demoscene, but its developers are not themselves part of the demo group and its capability may not be in line with the need to create demos.
 As GOTO80 mentioned, developers in the demoscene usually don't let the music program use all the CPU resources because the demo program needs extra resources to process the graphics, but for chip music developers, their software will use all the CPU resources to process the music.